Chapter

 What does John 5:10 mean?

 John often refers to "the Jews" in this book.
-This uses the Greek term Ioudaioi, and it refers to the religious leadership of Jerusalem.
-This mindset was dominated by the Pharisees, who took a legalistic, strict approach to the law of Moses.
-This involved adding layer upon layer of tradition, on top of the laws themselves.
+This uses the Greek term Ioudaioi, and John uses it in reference to the religious leadership of Jerusalem.
+The Pharisees dominated this mindset.
+They took a legalistic, strict approach to the law of Moses.
+This involved adding layer upon layer of tradition beyond the laws themselves.
 In the case of the Sabbath (Exodus 20:10), these laws included restrictions as specific as how many steps a man could walk on the Sabbath, where he could spit, and how much weight he could pick up.

 Jesus, however, has just healed a man, and ordered him to carry his bed and walk.
-This, according to the Pharisees, violated the commandment to honor the Sabbath by not working.
+According to the Pharisees, this violated the commandment to honor the Sabbath by not working (Leviticus 23:3).
 At first, it would make sense for them to question the man.
 What makes less sense is their reaction to his answer (John 5:11).
 Rather than being amazed at the miracle, these men are upset at Jesus for healing on the Sabbath!

 Throughout the Gospels, Jesus deliberately provokes the hard hearts of His critics.
-In the case of the Pharisees, this is often done by performing healing—or other works—on the Sabbath (Luke 4:31–37; 13:10–17; 14:1–6).
-Jesus seems to do this in order to show the hypocrisy and shallowness of their approach to God (Matthew 15:3–9).
+In the case of the Pharisees, this is often done by performing healing or other works on the Sabbath (Luke 4:31–37; 13:10–17; 14:1–6).
+Jesus seems to do this to highlight the hypocrisy and shallowness of their approach to God (Matthew 15:3–9).

 Expand